MOSH-Insa-Toulouse/2021_2022_Grindal_Mariez/README.md

 > * Low-pass filter 2 (C1 = C2 = 0) : 2,1 kHz\
 >      To filter noises from sector of the power supply at 50 Hz
 > * Low-pass filter 3 (C1 = C4 = 0) : 1,6 kHz\
-       To filter global external noises of volateg and current
+       To filter global external noises of voltage and current

 ### Main characteristics of the electrical circuit
 > Global gain: from 3.13 to 127.9